fleetdm/fleet/handbook/customers.md

 L7: Congratulations, you’re ready to set up a new call.

 ### Next steps after a customer conversation
 After a customer conversation, it can sometimes feel like there are 1,001 things to do, but it can be hard to know where to start.
 Here are some tips:

 ## Support process

 This section outlines the customer and community support process at Fleet.

 - L1: Basic help desk resolution and service delivery -> CS team handles these with occasional support from L2
 - L2: In-depth technical support -> CS team with L2 onc-all technician
-- L3: Expert product and service support -> CS team liases with L2 and L3 on-call technician.
+- L3: Expert product and service support -> CS team liases with L2 and L3 on-call technician

 In each case, if possible, the resulting solution should be made clearer in the documentation and/or the FAQs.